 (Per state statute 940.32).
 An intentional and particular course of conduct engaged in by one person against another.
-This course of conduct means a series of 2 or more of the following acts carried out over time, however short or long, that show a continuity of purpose, including any of the following:
+This course of conduct means a series of two or more of the following acts carried out over time, however short or long, that show a continuity of purpose, including any of the following:

-- Maintaining a visual or physical proximity to the victim. - Approaching or confronting the victim. - Appearing at the victim's workplace or contacting coworkers or employers of the victim. - Appearing at the victim's home or school or contacting the victim's neighbors. - Contacting the victim by telephone or other means repeatedly, whether or not the contact is acknowledged. - Photographing, videotaping, audiotaping or, by other electronic means, monitoring or recording the victim's activities. - Sending material by any means to the victim or the victim's family, member of the victim's household, employer, coworker or friend in order to obtain information about, disseminate information about or communicate with the victim.
+- Maintaining a visual or physical proximity to the victim. - Approaching or confronting the victim. - Appearing at the victim's workplace or contacting coworkers or employers of the victim. - Appearing at the victim's home or contacting the victim's neighbors. - Entering property owned, leased, or occupied by the victim. - Contacting the victim by telephone, text message, electronic message, electronic mail, or other means of electronic communication or causing the victim's telephone or electronic device or any other person's telephone or electronic device to ring or generate notifications repeatedly or continuously, regardless of whether a conversation ensues. - Photographing, videotaping, audiotaping or, by other electronic means, monitoring or recording the victim's activities.

-- Placing an object on or delivering an object to property owned, leased or occupied by the victim. - Delivering objects to others with the intent of delivery to the victim, or placing objects on property owned, leased or occupied by certain others with intent that it be delivered to the victim.
+- Sending material by any means to the victim or the victim's family, member of the victim's household, employer, coworker, or friend in order to obtain information about, disseminate information about or communicate with the victim. - Placing an object on or delivering an object to property owned, leased or occupied by the victim. - Delivering objects to others with the intent of delivery to the victim, or placing objects on property owned, leased, or occupied by certain others with intent that it be delivered to the victim.